mlnotes2718/dbt-practice/DBT_Notes.md

 > - Which database would you like to use? >> Select [1] bigquery
 > - Desired authentication method option (enter a number): >> Select 1 for oauth, 2 for service account
 > - project (GCP project id): >> YourGoogleProject
-> - dataset (the name of your dbt dataset): >> shaffle_shop (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, dbt will create one using the dataset name you supplied here)
+> - dataset (the name of your dbt dataset): >> jaffle_shop (Note: you can specified the dataset you created on Bigquery, if you did not create a dataset, dbt will create one using the dataset name you supplied here)
 > - threads (1 or more): >> enter a thread number
 > - job_execution_timeout_seconds [300]: >> enter for default
 > - Desired location option (enter a number): 1 for US and 2 for EU